Use of torture since 1948: Israel

+In 1987, Israel became the only country in the world where torture was considered legal.

-After investigation of continued allegations of torture, the Supreme Court ruled in 1999 that all torture – even moderate physical pressure – was illegal.
+After investigation of continued allegations of torture, the Supreme Court made another ruling in 1999 that curtailed the use of torture, but controversially allowed a necessity defense for agents of the state accused of torture.
 This decision was praised by human-rights organizations.
 Despite this reform of the law, Amnesty International continued to express concerns to Israel about treatment which amounts to torture, and remained unhappy about the steps taken by Israel to eliminate torture.
 Amnesty International stated in 2002:

+In 2018 another decision loosened the criteria for torture being excused and further enabled the institutionalization of torture.

 The human rights group B'Tselem estimated that 85% of all Palestinian detainees suspected of terrorism were subject to prolonged sleep deprivation; prolonged sight deprivation or sensory deprivation; forced, prolonged maintenance of body positions that grow increasingly painful; confinement in tiny, closet-like spaces; exposure to temperature extremes, such as in deliberately overcooled rooms; prolonged toilet and hygiene deprivation; and degrading treatment, such as forcing detainees to eat and use the toilet at the same time.
 Allegations have been made of frequent beatings.
 Such acts violate Article 16 of the United Nations Convention Against Torture.
 In January 2000, B'Tselem claimed that the Israeli General Security Service's (GSS) methods of interrogation amounted to the five techniques: "[The] GSS used methods comparable to those used by the British in 1971, viz. sleep deprivation, infliction of physical suffering, and sensory isolation.
 But the GSS used them for much longer periods, so the resulting pain and suffering were substantially greater.
 In addition, the GSS used direct violence...
 Thus,... in practice, the GSS methods were substantially more severe than those used by the British in 1971..."